Frequently Asked Questions (Victim Services)

 What can I do if I am being contacted unwillingly by an offender?

-If you are being harassed, threatened, or are receiving unwanted communication of any kind from an offender in a DOC facility or under the supervision of DOC in the community, please contact the Victim Services Unit at (405) 425-2607.
+If you are being harassed, threatened, or are receiving unwanted communication of any kind from an offender in an ODOC facility or under the supervision of ODOC in the community, please contact the Victim Services Unit at (405) 425-2607.
 Our staff will assist you in getting the unwanted behavior stopped and assist you with necessary safety measures.

-Why is the offender having a parole hearing so soon?
+Why is the Inmate having a parole hearing so soon?

-The length of the offender's sentence determines the eligibility for parole hearings.
-Therefore, the shorter the sentence the sooner the offender will have a parole hearing.
+The length of the inmate's sentence determines the eligibility for parole hearings.
+Therefore, the shorter the sentence the sooner the inmate will have a parole hearing.

-Does the fact that the offender is having a hearing mean he/she will be released immediately?
+Does the Inmate having a hearing mean he/she will be released immediately?

-No. The offender will either have another parole hearing scheduled or the offender will be set for a future release date.
+No. The inmate will either have another parole hearing scheduled or the inmate will be set for a future release date.
 A parole hearing does not imply release is imminent.

-Why are offenders transferred from one facility to another?
+Why are inmates transferred from one facility to another?

-There are a number of reasons why an offender might be transferred to another facility.
-The offender may have been re-classified to a lower or higher custody level, he/she may be transferred for their own protection or he/she may be transferred based on the availability of programs.
+There are a number of reasons why an inmate might be transferred to another facility.
+The inmate may have been re-classified to a lower or higher custody level, he/she may be transferred for their own protection or he/she may be transferred based on the availability of programs.

-Can I have information about the offender regarding medical condition, institutional conduct, program participation, etc.?
+Can I have information about the inmate regarding medical condition, institutional conduct, program participation, etc.?

-The above information about the offender is confidential by law.
-The above information may only be obtained by attending the parole hearing of the offender.
+The above information about the inmate is confidential by law.
+The above information may only be obtained by attending the parole hearing of the inmate.

-Once the offender has been sentenced to the Department of Corrections, the male offender is sent to the reception/intake center at the Lexington Assessment and Reception Center (LARC) and female offenders are sent to reception/intake at the Mabel Bassett Correctional Center.
-He or she is assigned a DOC number, fingerprinted, photographed and given medical and dental examinations.
+Once the inmate is sentenced to ODOC, male offenders are sent to the reception/intake center at the Lexington Assessment and Reception Center (LARC) and female offenders are sent to reception/intake at the Mabel Bassett Correctional Center.
+He or she is assigned an ODOC number, fingerprinted, photographed and given medical and dental examinations.